A Living Museum

 New events and classes have been posted to the calendar - check out our schedule, and learn something new today!

-It's fall at the Arboretum!
-Find our where you can best enjoy the fall season along our 12 miles of hiking trails.
+It's winter at the Arboretum!
+Find our where you can best enjoy the winter season along our 12 miles of hiking trails.

 An arboretum is a promise to future generations.
 Just as we are enjoying mature and wonderful trees that were planted many years ago, the trees we plant today will grow to provide shade, beauty and value for decades and centuries to come.
 More than 6,000 specimens from around the world grow here, including more than 1,400 species.
 Hoyt Arboretum is a living laboratory where anyone can enjoy trees and plants that are both familiar and unexpected.